cyberarm/CnC_Remastered_Collection-AI-Boost2/README.md

 -AI Scatters all units on new attack launch to unlock stuck/blocked units.
 -AI understands importants of buildings & units a lot better and uses it during attack.
 -AI Knows how to use a MAD Tank.
+-AI Knows how to use chronoshifting with a Chrono Tank.
 -AI Engineers no longer walk in groups.
 They choose his own targets.
 Amount of Engineers also editable by .ini file.
 -AI Customizable limits for nr of AI buildings, -Almost all options are editable by AIBOOST.INI.